IQSS/dataverse-client-javascript/docs/useCases.md

 _See [use case](../src/datasets/domain/useCases/GetPrivateUrlDataset.ts)_ definition.

-There is an optional second parameter called `keepRawFields`, which indicates whether or not to keep the metadata fields as they are and avoid the transformation to markdown.
+There is an optional second parameter called `keepRawFields`, which indicates whether or not to keep the metadata fields as they are and avoid the transformation to Markdown.
 The default value is `false`.

 #### Get Dataset Citation Text